nexiality/documentation/release/nexial-core-v4.1.changelog.md

   command to select an option from a dropdown component.
 - [`waitForElementTextPresent(locator,text)`](../commands/web/waitForElementTextPresent(locator,text)): *NEW* command
   to wait for the presence of an element that matches both the specified `locator` and specified `text`.
+- disable native screenshot when executing under headless environment (not supported)
+- disable native DnD when executing under headless environment (not supported)

 ### [webmail commands](../commands/webmail)